-A big struggle for good, kind, generously people is learning how to put themselves first.
-That you need to be your own top priority.
+A big struggle for good, kind, generous people is learning how to put themselves first, that you need to be your own top priority.

 This can be extremely difficult, especially if you were raised with narcissistic parents, with your own perceptions of how you should treat people, believing and wanting to see the good in all others.
 Accepting that some people make mistakes, society telling us we should put others first.
 After going through the hell of a toxic relationship with a narcissist, if that was your parent, partner, friend, child, or work colleagues.
 It can be difficult to start putting your own needs first.